Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 Sebaceous glands in the skin can overproduce oil, which can result in acne.
 In addition, this extra oil has the potential to block pores and draw microorganisms that worsen skin inflammation.

-The hormones progesterone, oestrogen, and testosterone affect the sebaceous glands in a person’s skin.
+The hormones progesterone, estrogen, and testosterone affect the sebaceous glands in a person’s skin.
 These are a few ways that these hormones may affect acne:

 Acne is a result of androgens overstimulating the oil glands.